saltyorg/docs/docs/saltbox/install/install.md

     sb install core
     ```

+!!! info
     See [here](../../reference/install.md) for more information about the install.

 ## Reboot